 Last week CPSC filed suit against the company calling Buckyballs and Buckycubes — the company’s only products — a “substantial product hazard.”
 CPSC asked major retailers to stop selling the products, and some have complied.
 Maxfield says the lawsuit gives the company a chance to defend its products, “but only after ruining its retailer base through intimidation tactics.”

 Whatever a judge finally rules, CPSC’s suggestions on magnet safety are worth reading:

 • Keep small magnets away from young children who might swallow them.

 • Look out for loose magnet pieces and regularly inspect toys and children’s play areas for missing or dislodged magnets.

 • If you suspect that magnets have been swallowed, seek medical attention immediately.

 • Look for abdominal symptoms, such as abdominal pains, nausea, vomiting and diarrhea.

 • Note that in X-rays, multiple magnetic pieces may appear as a single object.

-Consumer Forum is a collaboration of the Bangor Daily News and Northeast CONTACT, Maine’s all-volunteer, nonprofit consumer organization.
+Consumer Forum is a collaboration of the Bangor Daily News and Northeast CONTACT, Maine’s membership-funded, nonprofit consumer organization.
+Individual and business memberships are available at modest rates.
 For assistance with consumer-related issues, including consumer fraud and identity theft, or for information, write Consumer Forum, P.O.
-Box 486, Brewer 04412, visit http://necontact.wordpress.com or email firstname.lastname@example.org.
+Box 486, Brewer 04412, visit necontact.wordpress.com or email firstname.lastname@example.org.